nodemailer/nodemailer-web/content/transports/stream.md

 +++

-Stream Transport is not actually a transport, it returns you the generated RFC822 email message either as a stream or a Buffer.
-Additionally you can define which kind of newlines to use, either the 'windows' style (`<CR><LF>`) or the 'unix' style (`<LF>`).
-This transport is mostly useful for testing and also for situations where you want to use Nodemailer plugins to process the message and do the actual delivery using some other means.
+Stream Transport is not actually a transport, it processes input data and returns you the generated RFC822 email message either as a stream or a Buffer.
+Additionally you can define which kind of newlines to use, either the 'windows' style (&lt;CR&gt;&lt;LF&gt;) or the 'unix' style (&lt;LF&gt;).
+This transport is mostly useful for testing and also for scenarios where you want to use Nodemailer plugins to process the message and do the actual delivery by some other means.

-To use Stream Transport, set `streamTransport` option to `true` in Nodemailer options.
-If you want the transport to return buffers instead of streams, set `buffer` option to `true`.
+To use Stream Transport, set **streamTransport** in Nodemailer transport options to *true* in Nodemailer options.
+If you want the transport to return buffers instead of streams, set **buffer** option to *true*.
+For newline selection use **newline** property (defaults to 'unix')

-The `info` argument for `sendMail()` method includes the following properties:
+The **info** argument for **sendMail()** callback includes the following properties:

-- **envelope** – is an envelope object `{from:'address', to:['address']}`
+- **envelope** – is an envelope object *{from:'address', to:['address']}*
 - **messageId** – is the Message-ID header value
 - **message** – is either stream (default) of buffer depending on the options

-## Examples
+### Examples

-### 1\.
-Stream message with Windows newlines
+#### 1\.
+Stream a message with windows-style newlines

 ```javascript
 let transporter = nodemailer.createTransport({